 SOF 3.2 Squad size For each match, the maximum squad size shall be 20 players and the minimum squad size shall be 8 players, but attention should be paid to any number and/or gender-based restrictions for fielding and batting.

 SOF 3.3 Fielding The number of fielders in play at any one time shall be 8, with a maximum of 4 players of one gender as standard.
 For guidance, the 8 fielding positions would typically be Pitcher, Catcher, First Base, Second Base/Inside Right, Short Stop, Third Base/Inside Left, Left Field, Right Field.
-Teams shall be allowed to field a maximum of 5 players of one gender if short-handed but if doing so the fifth player must play in the Inside Right position.
+Teams shall be allowed to field a maximum of 5 players of one gender if they have a squad of just 8 players, but if doing so the fifth player must play in the Inside Right position.

 SOF 3.4 Batting